AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

 * **Client-Side DIL**&mdash;This approach is for customers who do not have Adobe Analytics.
 DIL code (Data Integration Library Code) sends data directly from the web page into Audience Manager.

 Since you have already deployed Adobe Analytics in this tutorial, you will deploy Audience Manager using Server-Side Forwarding.

+## Enable Server-Side Forwarding

-## Enable Server-Side Forwarding in the Analytics Admin Console
+### Enable Server-Side Forwarding in the Analytics Admin Console

 A configuration in the Adobe Analytics Admin Console is required to start forwarding  data from Adobe Analytics to Adobe Audience Manager.
 Since it can take up to four hours to start forwarding the data, you should do this step first.